Veteran’s Assistance Disability Attorneys

 A veteran must submit an application for compensation.
 The claim that the veteran files must be submitted to the appropriate regional office in the state where the veteran lives.
 For Alabama veterans who live in Alabama, the VA regional office is located at

 For veterans outside of the state of Alabama, you must file your claim in your own state’s VA regional office.

 Once the claim is submitted to the regional office, the VA will review the veteran’s application and then it will issue a ratings decision stating whether the veteran is eligible or not for VA disability benefits.

-Our firm’s assistance to you: Attorney Ron Sykstus is a former Captain with the United States Army Judge Advocates General’s Corps.
+Attorney Ron Sykstus is a former Captain with the United States Army Judge Advocates General’s Corps.
 Mr. Sykstus previously served both on active duty and in the United States Army Reserve in all capacities as a Judge Advocate General, including trial prosecution, trial defense, and all areas of military legal assistance.
 As an honorably discharged veteran, Mr. Sykstus has a keen understanding of what veterans go through during this process.
 In his law practice, he not only assists soldiers and civilians with regard to security clearance cases, but he also handles all aspects of VA disability cases as well.
+Ron also served as a co-author of Navigating Legal Issues for Military Veterans.
 Mr. Sykstus represents disabled veterans in Alabama and throughout the United States.
 If you would like a free initial review and consultation of your case, please contact Mr. Sykstus today!